TommyMart/QuizNight_Terminal_App/readme.md

 The application runs both external and built in Python system packages, these include:

 ##### Stanard Library Imports

 - csv

+Is used in the app to write comma seperated value files.
+More info [here](https://docs.python.org/3/library/csv.html).

 - time

+Used in the app to take time stamps based on seconds passed since epoch.
+More info [here](https://docs.python.org/3/library/time.html).

 - random

+Is used in the app to randomly shuffle tuples and generate random integers.
+More info [here](https://docs.python.org/3/library/random.html).

 - getpass

+Is used in the app to make the user password input invisible.
+More info [here](https://docs.python.org/3/library/getpass.html).

 - os.path

+Is used in the app to check if a csv has been created or not.
+More info [here](https://docs.python.org/3/library/os.path.html).

 - operator

+Is used in the app to get an piece of data in a tuple from a sorted list, lambda was initially used but it is not recognised as part of the Pep 8 styling.
+More info [here](https://docs.python.org/3/library/operator.html).

 ##### Related third party imports

 - Rich

+Is used in the app for text colours and styling, emojis and tables.
+More info [here](https://rich.readthedocs.io/en/stable/introduction.html).

 Don't worry - These are downloaded automatically in a virtual environment when running the run.sh file above.
 Sit back and relax, we've taken care of everything for you.

 ---